-Social Impact Bond
+4 Social Impact Bond

-NEA generally opposes Social Impact Bonds (SIBs), also known as pay for success bonds, which allow private investors to finance government services.
-Investors receive a negotiated return rate when providers achieve contractually determined benchmarks.
-When SIBs are promoted to fund social services at little to no risk, promised cost savings are too often achieved by cutting personnel costs, either by employing non-union labor or understaffing services.
-SIBs may cost more than traditional funding due to the extra administrative and transaction costs.
-In evaluating whether to support a specific social impact bond funding proposal, local associations should require a comprehensive cost analysis that incorporates both short- and long-term expenses, as well as short- and long-term savings, and a plan for maintaining programming after the term of the contract.
-Proposals to achieve savings by displacing public employees should be rejected.

-Social Impact Bond contracts frequently shield providers from public oversight and accountability, including the accountability measurers inherent in the public bonding process.
-Contracts, which should be open for public review and comment prior to execution, should confirm that all documents related to a SIB-financed program are public records.
-All parties and agents to SIB bidding and contracting should also be required to disclose conflicts of interest.
-Providers should be required to provide regular progress reports conducted by an external evaluator.
+- 5 NEA generally opposes Social Impact Bonds (SIBs), also known as pay for success bonds, which - 6 allow private investors to finance government services.
+Investors receive a negotiated return rate when - 7 providers achieve contractually determined benchmarks.
+When SIBs are promoted to fund social - 8 services at little to no risk, promised cost savings are too often achieved by cutting personnel costs, either - 9 by employing non-union labor or understaffing services.
+SIBs may cost more than traditional funding - 10 due to the extra administrative and transaction costs.
+In evaluating whether to support a specific social - impact bond funding proposal, local associations should require a comprehensive cost analysis that - 12 incorporates both short- and long-term expenses, as well as short- and long-term savings, and a plan - for maintaining programming after the term of the contract.
+Proposals to achieve savings by displacing nublic amployaes should be rejected - 14 public employees should be rejected. - 15 Social Impact Bond contracts frequently shield providers from public oversight and accountability, - 16 including the accountability measurers inherent in the public bonding process.
+Contracts, which should - be open for public review and comment prior to execution, should confirm that all documents related toa SIB-financed program are public records.
+All parties and agents to SIB bidding and contracting should - a SIB-financed program are public records.
+All parties and agents to SIB bidding and contracting shouldalso be required to disclose conflicts of interest.
+Providers should be required to provide regular progress - also be required to disclose conflicts of interest.
+Providers should be required to provide regular progressreports conducted by an external evaluator.
 Such reports should be publicly available.
-The government party to the contract should retain the right to audit the project.
-Providers should also be subjected to the same civil rights requirements as a public employer.

-Furthermore, using social impact bonds to finance social services may displace innovative and experimental approaches to social problems.
-Investors will not fund projects for which returns may not be measurable within the term of the program and will not fund programs that target populations most in need of intervention, due to the risk of not meeting benchmarks.
-SIBs should not be used to maintain successful programs that have been eliminated due to budget cuts; instead, public funding should be restored.
+The government - 21 party to the contract should retain the right to audit the project.
+Providers should also be subjected to the - 21 party to the contract should retain the right to audit the project.
+Providers should also be subjected t22 same civil rights requirements as a public employer. - 23 Furthermore, using social impact bonds to finance social services may displace innovative and - 24 experimental approaches to social problems.
+Investors will not fund projects for which returns may not - 25 be measurable within the term of the program and will not fund programs that target populations most - 26 in need of intervention, due to the risk of not meeting benchmarks.
+SIBs should not be used to maintain - 27 successful programs that have been eliminated due to budget cuts; instead, public funding should be - 28 restored.
 SIBs should be reserved for truly innovative programs, in which investors bear actual risk.

-Kindergarten and Prekindergarten
+C. Kindergarten and Prekindergarten

-The term "early childhood education" is used by educators to refer to educational programs provided for children from birth through age eight.
-Within this eight-year span, there are four separate developmental age groups: infants and toddlers (i.e., children from birth to age three); prekindergarten children (i.e., children age three and up who have not yet entered kindergarten); children in kindergarten; and children in the primary grades (i.e., grades one through three).
-Because there are significant differences in the patterns of growth and learning of the children in each of these developmental age groups, it is appropriate to deal with each group separately rather than consider early childhood education in the aggregate.
+8 The term "early childhood education" is used by educators to refer to educational programs 9 provided for children from birth through age eight.
+Within this eight-year span, there are four separate 10 developmental age groups: infants and toddlers (i.e., children from birth to age three); prekindergarten 11 children (i.e., children age three and up who have not yet entered kindergarten); children in kindergarten; 12 and children in the primary grades (i.e., grades one through three).
+Because there are significant differences in the patterns of growth and learning of the children in each of these developmental 13 14 age groups, it is appropriate to deal with each group separately rather than consider early childhood 15 education in the aggregate.

-This Policy Statement sets forth NEA's positions with regard to kindergarten and prekindergarten.
-For purposes of discussion, the positions are grouped into two categories-relating to the availability and financing of kindergarten and prekindergarten, and the educational quality of kindergarten and prekindergarten.
+This Policy Statement sets forth NEA's positions with regard to kindergarten and prekindergarten.1 For purposes of discussion, the positions are grouped into two categories-relating to the availability and financing of kindergarten and prekindergarten, and the educational quality of kindergarten and prekindergarten.